ecnuabmlab/ecnuabmlab.github.io/_pages/bio.md

 {% include base_path %}

-I am a full professor in the Software Engineering Institute at East China Normal University.
+I am a full professor in the Software Engineering Institute at East China Normal University (ECNU).
 I received the Ph.D.
-(2011) in the School of Electronic Information and Electrical Engineering at the Shanghai Jiaotong University; and B.S.
-(2004) in  at   University in  .
-Before joining  , I worked as an assistant professor at  (2014-2019) and as an academic visitor in the next generation middleware platforms department at IBM T. J. Watson Research Center (Fall 2013).
-I also interned in the operating systems group at Microsoft Research - Redmond (Summer 2012); and in the systems analysis and verification department at NEC Laboratories America (Summer 2011).
+(2011) in the School of Electronic Information and Electrical Engineering at the Shanghai Jiaotong University;  M.Eng.
+(2006) in the School of Engineering at Shantou University, and B.Eng.
+(2002) in the School of Automation at Chongqing University.
+Before joining ECNU, I worked as an Lecturer at Harbin Institute of Technology (2012-2017) and as a postdoc at Purdue University (2016-2017).
+I also visited the The Education University of Hong Kong under the support of Croucher Scholarship (2023-2024).

 ### Research Areas:   (ABM Lab)

-I have a passion for designing systems and tools aimed at AI of mass adoption.
-I love working on solutions that cut across the .
+I enjoy creating impactful AI tools for mass adoption, focusing on RAG, video understanding, and AIDD, all with a fun and engaging approach.

 ### News

-I am actively looking for motivated PhD, MS, undergraduate students to work on   projects.
+I am actively looking for motivated PhD, MS, undergraduate students to work with us.
 Please refer to my Research page for sample projects.
-Sep.
-2024: A paper on   is accepted by  2024.